The Nude Art Model by Daniel Peters

 Naturally there were many questions about my new found passion.
 The most common questions asked were "Aren't you afraid about what people will say?"
 And "What if you see somebody you know?"
 I would answer all of those questions without hesitation.
 I told them at first, you do feel a bit uncomfortable the first few times you go nude in the presence of others.
 But I was not really worried of what they might say as most probably know about nudism or are nudists themselves.

-Being comfortable in the nude and able to talk open about it is the reason I decided to pursue nude figure modeling.
+Being comfortable in the nude and able to talk open about it is the reason I decided to pursue nude figure modelling.

 Getting your foot in the door